 - Play-to-earn dapps which more and more gamers keep playing and earning from;

-- Non Fungible Token (NFT) dapps where creators and lovers continue to embrace unique arts and collections; and
+- Non Fungible Token (NFT) dapps where creators and lovers of unique continue to embrace; and

 - DeFi dapps, where lending, staking, and other types of financial solutions are getting more interesting and rewarding.